freeCodeCamp/freeCodeCamp/guide/english/html/layouts/index.md

 ### Techniques to Implement Layouts

 #### HTML Tables
-One the most basic tools to implement layouts in a webpage, these are provided by HTML.
-But as the layout gets complicated HTML tables quickly lose their ease, because of the increase in markup text.
+One of the most basic tools to implement layouts in a webpage, these are provided by HTML.
+But as the layout gets complicated, HTML tables quickly lose their ease because of the increase in markup text.

 <!-- Examples needed  -->